Rohan-s18/Web_Development/README.md

     - Bootstrap
     - Flask

-This repository is maintained by Ali Puccio and Rohan Singh :)
+This repository is maintained by Rohan Singh :)